 To start modelling you can go directly to the Request form and send a new request.
 In the simplest case, when the default dataset and modelling parameters are used all you need to do is to specify a genomic region you are interested in.
 In a more advanced scenario you may want to play with modelling parameters or to provide your own data.

-Our modelling is based on the topological domains and chromatin loops which constitute the basic units on the genome organization.
+Our 3D structure modelling is based on the topological domains and chromatin loops which constitute the basic units on the genome organization.
 We use a hierarchical approach, in which we first model the low-resolution structure (where every bead corresponds to approximately megabase-sized regions) reflecting the relative placement of the domains, and then we use it to guide the high-resolution modelling in which chromatin loops are shaped (here every bead corresponds to anything from a few kb to tens or hundred of kb long chromatin fiber, depending on the region).

 Topological domains are regions with abundant interactions throughout the region and substantially fewer interactions with other regions (ie. loci within a domain tend to interact with each other rather then with loci located in other domains).
 While domains appear as clearly discernable blocks along the diagonal of a Hi-C or ChIA-PET heatmaps there is no agreement as to their precise definition - different studies report different number of identified domains depending, among the others, on the sequencing coverage and domain calling algorithm.